sgmurphy/wordpress-plugins/themesflat-addons-for-elementor/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Themesflat Addons For Elementor plugin you install after Elementor!.
+Themesflat addon focuses on support for the author build Template Kits
 == Description ==

 <p> Specifically, Themesflat addon focuses on support for the author build Template Kits for sale at <a href="https://1.envato.market/o15oE">Template Kits Elementor</a> all in one.
 Just download only 1 plugin Themesflat Addon